 Mentions of book in Ph.D. dissertation Vanishing Images?: Meditations of Native Americans in the Tradition of the Western, by Janna Soeder, University of Maryland (2019).

 Mentions of book in As Long as Grass Grows: The Indigenous Fight for Environmental Justice, from Colonization to Standing Rock, by Dina Gilio-Whitaker (Beacon Press, 2019).

 Review by Mary Annette Pember in Yes! magazine (Winter/18).

 Review by Beth Rose Middleton in NAIS (Native American and Indigenous Studies Association journal) 5(2) (Fall/18).

 Review by Jacob Jurss on H-AmIndian / H-Net Reviews (12/18).

-Mention of book in article “Enough Thanksgiving Myths.
+Mentions of book in article “Enough Thanksgiving Myths.
 Schools Should Teach Indigenous History,” by Mary Annette Pember, Truthout (11/22/18).

-Mention of book in article “Petro-hegemony and the matrix of resistance: What can Standing Rock’s Water Protectors teach us about organizing for climate justice in the United States?,” by Theo LeQuesne, Environmental Sociology (2018).
+Mentions of book in article “Petro-hegemony and the matrix of resistance: What can Standing Rock’s Water Protectors teach us about organizing for climate justice in the United States?,” by Theo LeQuesne, Environmental Sociology (2018).

 Review in Culturally Modified, B.C.
 (7/18).